-Chartered Engineer
+Chartered Engineers (CEng)

 Chartered Engineers develop solutions to engineering problems using new or existing technologies, through innovation, creativity and change and/or they may have technical accountability for complex systems with significant levels of risk.

 Chartered Engineers are able to demonstrate:

-- The theoretical knowledge to solve problems in new technologies and develop new analytical techniques - Successful application of the knowledge to deliver innovative products and services and/or take technical responsibility for complex engineering systems - Accountability for project, finance and personnel management and managing trade-offs between technical and socio-economic factors - Skill sets necessary to develop other technical staff - Effective interpersonal skills in communicating technical matters. www.engc.org.uk/ceng
+- The theoretical knowledge to solve problems in new technologies and develop new analytical techniques - Successful application of the knowledge to deliver innovative products and services and/or take technical responsibility for complex engineering systems - Accountability for project, finance and personnel management and managing trade-offs between technical and socio-economic factors - Skill sets necessary to develop other technical staff - Commitment to professional engineering values - Effective interpersonal skills in communicating technical matters. www.engc.org.uk/ceng